 When to send out the save the date

-These are best sent out eight months before the wedding, if you’re having a long engagement, but at least 4 months.
+You might be asking when are we supposed to send out the save the dates?
+Well, these are best sent out eight months before the wedding, if you’re having a long engagement, but at least 4 months.
 Everyone seems to be getting busier and busier these days and you want to give everyone time to clear their calendar, especially for interstate or overseas guests or for a destination wedding.
 If you think lots of people are going to need to book annual leave and accommodation to attend your wedding, don’t leave it too late (especially if your wedding is around school holidays or an annual celebration).
 You also want to make sure that there is plenty of time between sending these and your wedding invites.

 When to order the invitations

 We recommend ordering your wedding invitations and other stationery 4-6 months before your special day.
 Many couples choose to order it all at the same time so they can move on to the next aspect of their wedding planning.
 Whatever you decide, make sure you allow enough time for printing, address gathering, postage to you, and also mailing out to your guests (some of which may be far away, so may require a longer lead time).

 Weddings often feature a number of pre-wedding events, from bachelor and bachelorette parties to even sending out wedding rehearsal invitations and maybe a family brunch.
 Invitations for each event should be sent out at least one month prior, giving your guests enough time to prepare.
 If people are travelling for the wedding it can be a good idea to send out these invitations around the time of your main invites, or at least let guests know about them know by word of mouth, so they know how long they should plan to be in town for.